dev-dominick/dev-dominick/README.md

 ### Hi there 👋

+-  I’m currently learning javascript
+-  I’m looking to collaborate on anything related to javaScript
+-  How to reach me: Domalbano35@gmail.com

 <!--
 **dev-dominick/dev-dominick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.